pirxpilot/liftie/Readme.md

 - resort descriptor `lib/resort/acme/resort.json`,
 - parser `lib/resort/acme/index.js`,
 - and a test for a parsing function `test/resort/acme.js`.
-- lift status page retrived from internet `test/resort/example/acme.html`
+- lift status page retrieved from internet `test/resort/example/acme.html`

 You can check [this commit][commit-scaffold] to see what you can expect after this page is completed.